Book Title: The Da Vinci Code

 I felt it was a neat ploy to keep the present static and comparatively simple while the backtracked stories are information gathered over the wide span of the timeline.

 I totally felt that the story was compelling.
 At the same time, it was like reading a seemingly true Art History.
 But then the real world reason for the interpretation given to the artworks could possibly be fictional.
 Yet the author had tried for an authoritative voice throughout the book.

 The interesting aspect of being able to make inferences on how the art loopholes could be given a new twist of interpretations only to make it seem like a true event.
 I found that kind of creative thinking exceptional.

-Since I totally appreciate that the story’s credibility stands on the aspect of creating a web of knowledge that is staged on the scrambled puzzles which the historians are busy putting it together.
+Since I totally appreciate that the story’s credibility stand on the aspect of creating a web of knowledge that is staged on the scrambled puzzles which the historians are busy putting it together.

 There are a few rare books that once it catches my interest then I am reading it non-stop.
 This book reminded me of Nancy Drew and Hardy Boys sleuthing mystery stories that I consumed in large quantity spending quality time with them.

 Just like in these young adult mystery novels, I am usually half the time right in guessing who had been the culprit, but then in The Da Vinci Code book, I couldn’t guess who the real culprit could possibly be.
 So the Gordian knot of the plot became clearer only after the last few scenes.

 Yet I somehow felt, that I liked the book for the understanding the dialogue and loved the movie for its visuals with occasional dialogue grips.
 Both had their own separate spaces in my appreciation of the story.